-Old industrial town Tampere is the third biggest city in Finland and definitely has a lot to offer for travelers.
-The city is nestled between two lakes and has loads of forest nearby, so you can enjoy both the city life and the Finnish nature.
-From Pyynikki observation tower you have beautiful panoramic views of both lakes and to the surrounding city.
-Plus the cafe downstairs is serving the best sugar doughnuts ever!
+Old industrial town Tampere is the third biggest city in Finland and definitely has a lot to offer travelers.
+The city is nestled between two lakes and has loads of forest nearby so that you can enjoy both city life and Finnish nature.
+From the Pyynikki observation tower, you have beautiful panoramic views of both lakes and the surrounding city.
+Plus, the cafe downstairs is serving the best sugar doughnuts ever!

 Tampere is a city you should definitely visit during summertime.
-After long and dark winter the city comes alive and various events and festivals are organized all over the city offering something for everyone – from Frenckell Wine Village to festivals celebrating African culture, rock music, and hip-hop just to name a few.
+After long and dark winter, the city comes alive.
+Various events and festivals are organized all over the city, offering something for everyone – from Frenckell Wine Village to festivals celebrating African culture, rock music, and hip-hop, just to name a few.

 The most notable remaining landmarks are Turku Castle and Turku Cathedral (both founded in the late 13th century).

 Having lived in Turku for many years, my husband and I have a couple of favorite spots.
 When you are done roaming the market square, and you have walked along the Aura river to your heart’s content, go a little further.
 Go out to Ruissalo island for a hike along the seaside.
 Or go ice swimming at Uittamo beach.
 You can also do a couple of fantastic day trips to the small harbor town Naantali, Kurjenrahka National Park, or the UNESCO World Heritage Site, Old Rauma.
 Whatever you do, though, make sure to carve out time for an archipelago cruise.
 This is by far our favorite thing to do in Turku!
 Oh, and if you still have time, why not check out one of Turku’s strange pubs?
 A school, a pharmacy, a toilet.. that makes for a great pub crawl!